Amy Gutmann: Fundraising and scholarships

-As president, Gutmann has overseen Penn's largest fundraising campaign ever, Power of Penn, which concluded in 2021 with a total of $5.4 billion and included priorities such as a "Penn First Plus" initiative, targeted to support first-generation, low-income students.
+As president, Gutmann oversaw Penn's largest fundraising campaign ever, Power of Penn, which concluded in 2021 with a total of $5.4 billion and included priorities such as a "Penn First Plus" initiative, targeted to support first-generation, low-income students.
 She previously led the Making History campaign, launched in 2007, which raised a record $4.3 billion, exceeding its goal by more than $800 million.
 It achieved its $3.5-billion target 16 months ahead of its December 31, 2012, conclusion.
 It was an unusually broad-based campaign, attracting gifts from nearly 327,000 donors.
 Gutmann is the only Penn president to lead two fundraising campaigns, and since 2004 she has helped raise over $10 billion for Penn.

-Gutmann has been a leading national advocate for financial aid based on need to promote socioeconomic diversity in higher education.
+Gutmann has been a leading national advocate for financial aid based on the need to promote socioeconomic diversity in higher education.
 Gutmann made Penn one of the handful of universities in the country that substitute grants for loans for any undergraduate student with financial need.
 In September 2009, for the first time in Penn's history, all undergraduates eligible for financial aid received grants rather than loans in their aid packages.
-Students from typical families with income less than $40,000 paid no tuition, fees, room or board.
-Students from typical families with incomes less than $90,000 paid no tuition and fees.
+Students from typical families with income less than $40,000 pay no tuition, fees, room, or board.
+Students from typical families with incomes less than $90,000 pay no tuition and fees.
 In 2017, one out of eight incoming Penn students were the first in their families to attend college, up from one out of 20 in 2004.
 She and her husband Michael Doyle have also funded an endowed undergraduate scholarship and an undergraduate research fund at Penn.
 In 2017, they committed an additional more than $1 million for scholarships, supporting multiple students and matching funds for other donors.
 In 2020, Gutmann and Doyle donated $2 million to Penn's nursing school to establish leadership scholarships for undergraduates and graduates who are passionate about making lasting impact in underserved urban and rural communities.